Jollywatt/typst-fletcher/docs/manual.typ

 === Customised marks

-While convenient shorthands exist for specifying marks and stroke styles, finer control is possible.
+While shorthands exist for specifying marks and stroke styles, finer control is possible.
 Shorthands like `"<->"` expand into specific `edge()` options.
 For example, `edge(a, b, "|=>")` is equivalent to `edge(a, b, marks: ("bar", "doublehead"), extrude: (−2, 2))`.
 Mark names such as `"bar"` or `"doublehead"` are in turn shorthand for a dictionary defining the mark's parameters.
 These parameters can be retrieved from the mark name as follows: